akclifto/MediaPlayercpp/readme.txt

  - Known Issues:
 	- add/removing episode from top-menu does not work, although (especially) remove should.
-	Have sent #asktheream question about it to no response.
+	Have sent #asktheteam question about it to no response.
 	- A bad omdb search will crash the client.
 It gets auto-generated into the stub during the 'ant build' process and I am not able to find the proper place to catch it.